It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 If you go straight into 5th gear from the start, your boyfriend might struggle to contain his arousal and excitement.
 So try to slow down, relax and enjoy a change in pace.

+He might also find it helpful to sometimes stop doing deep strokes, and just do smaller ones until he calms down a little.
 And if even that’s too much, he can withdraw completely and give you some oral while he recovers.

 15) Work on any sexual performance anxiety